Caps for Sale preschool activity for you!

 - Pom Poms

-- Pedler - Made from jar and shredded paper
+- Pedler – Made from the jar and shredded paper

-Keep your items in the book box so your preschooler can reach and use it to retell when they desire to.
+Keep your items in the book box so your preschooler can retell Caps for Sale any time!